HichamLamine/F1-Typer/README.md

 ## TODO
 - [ ] Add a hardcore mode where if you make a mistake you begin from the start.
+- [ ] Add a coding section with popular languages and popular algorithms